Software Supply Chain Configuration the Newest Trend

-It was obvious, something went very wrong with the creation of that .dll.
-I don’t pretend to fully understand how this breach occurred.
-But I do understand the build process and have been talking about the potential of these types of breaches for over 25 years.
+It was obvious something went very wrong with the creation of that .dll.
+I don’t pretend to understand fully how this breach occurred.
+However I understand the build process and have been discussing the potential of these types of breaches for over 25 years.

 Software Supply Chain and the Build

 There have always been big security gaps and vulnerabilities in our most basic software development practice – the compile/link process.
 Most build processes are imperatively defined using an Ant, Make, or Maven script.
 Each time the build runs, it rebuilds all the binaries, even if the corresponding source code has not changed.

 This is a problem.
 Instead, we need a build that is incremental.
 Incremental builds are difficult to script because they need more advanced logic.
 Most developers are not given time to create a better build process, one that only re-builds the changes.
 This means that it is next to impossible to audit why a binary was re-compiled because the answer is they are always recompiled.
 If we only recompiled the binaries that had corresponding code updates, we could more carefully audit the code and make sure that only approved coding updates were included.